freddieduffield/knowledge-portfolio/status-codes.md

 __Bad Gateway__

 the server whilst adding as a gateway or a proxy recieved an invalid response from the upstream server.

+# 503

+__Service Unavailable__

+server not ready to handle request.
+Common causes are that the server is down for maintenance or overloaded.

 # 504
 __Gateway Timeout__